mrected/react-jack/README.md

 This project was to take an existing project, blackjack built in javscript, and build it in react Uses api to build deck and handle game functionality

+Uses some of the rules of blackjack, only aces are always 11, there's no splitting, and no betting.
+So it's sort of blackjack.

 <p><strong>Uses:</strong></p>
 <ul>
   <li>HTML 5</li>